Tourist attraction wise, Nagoya has by far less to offer than Tokyo or let alone Kyoto.

 Every region in Japan has its own specialties and delicacies to be very proud of.
 Nagoya is one of them.
 Besides other treats, a famous local dish is Misokatsu, a breaded deep-fried pork cutlet with a special sauce.

-Probably the most popular restaurant to enjoy this delicacy is the Misokatsu Yabaton chain – founded in Nagoya, but to be found also in – very few – other Japanese cities.
+Probably the most popular restaurant to enjoy this delicacy is the Misokatsu Yabaton chain.
+It was founded in Nagoya, but you’ll also find it in – very few – other Japanese cities.

 Their logo is a very content, relaxed pig wearing a fancy apron.